 (Acute Hepatic Infarction; Hypoxic Hepatitis; Shock Liver)

-Ischemic hepatitis is diffuse liver damage due to an inadequate blood or O 2 supply.
+Ischemic hepatitis is diffuse liver damage due to an inadequate blood or oxygen supply.

 Causes are most often systemic: